mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ## Motivation

-We have two primary motivating examples for supporting partitionable devices with DRA.
-The first is for partitioning a single GPU into smaller partitions, while the second is multi-host scheduling of interconnected TPUs.
+We have several motivating examples for supporting partitionable devices with DRA, with the first two described in detail in this document:
+* Partitioning a single GPU into smaller partitions.
+* Multi-host scheduing of interconnected TPUs.
+* RDMA

 ### Dynamic allocation of Multi-Instance GPUs (MIG) on NVIDIA hardware
 MIG devices are represented as fixed-size partitions